sinabaghal/sinabaghal.github.io/_pages/deepsmoothing.md

 <img src="http://sinabaghal.github.io/images/ref_VOl.png" width="100%" height="100%">
 </p>

 The following also is an example of the training trajectory.
-See the technical report inside the Github repo (link below) for more details.
+See the technical report inside the Github repofor more details.

 <p align="center">
 <img src="http://sinabaghal.github.io/images/train_metrics.png" width="100%" height="100%">
 </p>

-Github page for this project is located [here](https://github.com/sinabaghal/deepsmoothigIVS).